| (Narrator is always a

 to win the Olympics."
 And I'm staying in just because I love the

 sport and just because it's what I want to do.
+N: (Clips of

 Opening moves from Salome, 96 Worlds podium with Irina Slutskaya,